Sous Vide Pork Belly

 sous vide pork belly.

-This easy sous vide pork belly recipe starts with a slab of meat soaked in an umami-forward, savory marinade.
-The sous vide bath makes the magic happen from there, yielding tender and juicy meat without having to lift a finger.
+My easy sous vide pork belly recipe starts with a slab of meat soaked in an umami-forward, savory marinade.
+The sous vide bath makes the magic happen from there, yielding tender and juicy meat without lifting a finger.
 I go one step further to quickly roast it before serving to give it that gorgeous CRISPY caramelized crust!

 Table of Contents